LMquentinLR/MLpy/README.md

-Desc: Datacrawler implementation over the REST API provided by the website Derpibooru using Python in a Jupyter Notebook.
+Desc: Datacrawler implementation over the Derpibooru's REST API, using Python and Jupyter Notebook.
-<br>The retrieved data can be picture metadata or said metadata and pictures (having crawled the metadata is a requirement to retrieve the picture).
+<br><br>Picture metada and pictures are stored in the folder "data", where you will find a zip extract of derpibooru as at 2019-07-17.

 Disclaimer: Derpibooru's REST API license forbids a high load of requests per second, please keep the exponential back off functional if you try this code